vincens2005/lite-xl-discord/readme.md

 ## prerequisites:
   `make`, `gcc`, `cmake`
 	the clib branch currently only supports linux.
+	If you're not on linux, I recommend using [litepresence](https://github.com/TorchedSammy/litepresence)

 ## actual installation
 clone this repo with `--recursive`